DTHutton/remote-training-tool/README.md

 # Remote Training Tool

-### About
+## About

 The Remote Training Tool app is a simple tool designed to assist with facilitating a remote training class.
 Currently, it consists soley of a series of preset timers to display when learners should expect to be done with activities or when to return from a break.

-### Contributing

-For issues with the app or to request a feature, [please open a ticket through GitHub](https://github.com/DTHutton/training-timer/issues).
-If you do not have a GitHub account and do not wish to create one, [please email me with concerns](mailto:kered.nottuh@gmail.com).
+[Check out the wiki for more info](https://github.com/DTHutton/training-timer/wiki).

-### Developer Info
+## Developer Info

 | Site | Link |
 |:---|:---|